younamebert/xfssdk/README.md

 ## xfssdk-go

-**xfssdk**It is a class library that can link to **xfscoin.**Through some configurations, you can obtain the chain status, send transactions, etc. the library is intended to be friendly to developers
+**xfssdk** it is a class library that can link to **xfscoin.**Through some configurations, you can obtain the chain status, send transactions, etc. the library is intended to be friendly to developers

 ### Contents